Bill Rosinski: Other ventures

 Rosinski previously worked for Jefferson Pilot Sports as a broadcaster.
 He also occasionally broadcasts ACC football and basketball for ISP Sports.

 In 2009 Rosinski was part of Westwood One's Men's NCAA basketball tournament coverage for the first time since re-joining the network in 2006; he called first and second round action for the network.

 In the summer of 2009 Rosinski left Westwood One to become the play by play voice of college football and basketball for ESPN Radio.
 He continues to call ACC football and basketball for ISP Sports.

-Rosinski is also an on-course commentator for Sirius XM's PGA Tour Network during the football offseason.
+Rosinski is also an on-course commentator for SiriusXM's PGA Tour Network during the football offseason.